Vector35/snippets/README.md

-# Snippet UI Plugin (v1.3)
+# Snippet UI Plugin (v1.4)
 Author: **Vector 35 Inc**

-_Example UI plugin demonstrating how to create a snippet manager that allows for quick one-liners to be bound to hotkeys._
+_Powerful code-editing plugin for writing and managing python code-snippets with syntax highlightingd, hotkey binding and other features_

 ## Description: